Table of contents

 This is an item that comes into play when you’re sharing a space for sure.
 If you both have home offices in separate rooms of the house, you’re in luck, as long as you’re dressed and showered, and ready for video with the coworkers or a client.

-What we suggest: Give a holler to your partner when taking a video call, especially.
+Give a holler to your partner when taking a video call, especially.
 We do this to avoid either of us walking through the background of a video call.
+If your partner is making a lot of noise in the background, learn how to block out the background noise on your calls!

 There was that one day when I was doing the dishes and Dan was on a video call with a colleague, and the sound of the sink was, well, audible.

-Other sounds happen, and if either of you are in a meeting, it can turn heads.
+Other sounds happen, and if either of you are in a virtual meeting, it can turn heads.

 Does one of you like the TV on as a constant sound?
 Discuss this as well, if the other person can’t stand it.

-What we suggest: Consider if you’re going to be engaging in a chore that emits sound (dishes, cleaning, doing a quick yoga session with a yoga mat, and determine if you can put it off a few more minutes.
+Consider if you’re going to be engaging in a chore that emits sound, like dishes, cleaning, doing a quick yoga session with a yoga mat, and determine if you can put it off a few more minutes.
 Or, save chores for the end of the workday.

-Dan takes his calls with these great soundproof headphones, so that he can’t hear me or anything else going on (neighbors, a screaming cat outside, any noise that our heat pipes make), but his coworkers can hear him through a microphone.
+Dan takes his calls with these great noise cancellation headphones, so that he can’t hear me or anything else going on (neighbors, a screaming cat outside, any noise that our heat pipes make), but his coworkers can hear him through a microphone.

-Bluetooth noise-cancelling headphones are also great, as mentioned above, if you can’t come to a compromise on a daytime soundtrack.
+Bluetooth noise-canceling headphones are also great, as mentioned above, if you can’t come to a compromise on a daytime soundtrack.

 Who’s going to let the dog out?
 With both spouses or partners working from home, there’s certainly a human around to take your furry family member out for his or her relief, but when?